This page was most recently updated on May 8th, 2025

 D. Gracious Leave from Office.

-The Board may accept, grant or reject a petition from any member holding a position other than Emperor or Empress to be “Graciously Excused from a Court Position” for serious and significant personal reasons such as, but not limited to, serious personal illness, serious family illness, temporary occupational assignment to another town or state, extensive legal matters, etc. The request shall be made in writing or in person to the Board.
-The “graciously excused” provision, when granted by the Board, will allow the individual to be eligible to accept appointment or to be considered for election to any position with approval of the Board.
+The Board may accept, grant, or reject a petition from any member holding a position other than reigning monarch to be “Graciously Excused from a Court Position” for serious and significant personal reasons such as, but not limited to, serious personal illness, serious family illness, temporary occupational assignment to another town or state, extensive legal matters, etc. The request shall be made by writing or in person to the Board.
+When granted by the Board, the graciously excused” provision, will allow the individual to be eligible to accept an appointment or to be considered for election to any position with the approval of the Board.
 In no case shall this provision be applied to personality conflict issues.
 Personality issues shall be resolved by the individual involved in any number of ways including dismissal from a position by a Monarch.
 [Amended on 02/12/2006, General Membership Meeting.]
 [Board Amendment passed on 10/01/1996.]

 E. Records.